 4. Next we set the primary key for the table to be the deptCode field.
-Click the mouse in the spot just to the left of deptCode and then click the Primary Key icon which is in the upper left area of the form beside the View button.
+Right-Click the mouse in the spot just to the left of deptCode and then click the Primary Key.
 Access uses an icon to show the deptCode as the PK: